 How to Pack Cutlery and Kitchen Accessories

 You can gather silverware by type and wrap them in dish towels or ziplock bags.
 For steak and cutting knives, cover them with the blade sheaths that came with them if you still have them.
 If not, you can create your own protective sheaths with pieces of cardboard.
 Cut the pieces into strips bigger than the blade; place the blade between two pieces of cardboard and secure with tape.
 For other kitchen tools, group by size, and pack short, medium, and longer items together, respectively.
 You can either wrap them in packing paper or use shoe boxes or food storage containers to keep the tools organized in the main box.

 How to Pack Small Appliances

 If you still have the original boxes and packaging for small appliances like your toaster, coffee pot, and slow cooker, clean the appliances and repackage them like they were new.
 They’ll stay snug and safe during your move.
 If you don’t have the original packaging, you can take a large box and place a layer of packing paper or a heavy towel in the bottom to help fortify it.
-Then disassemble the appliance (if it’s supposed to be disassembled) and wrap each element separately (lids, inserts, attachments, etc.) with plenty of packing paper or bubble wrap.
+Then disassemble the appliance (if it’s supposed to be disassembled) and wrap each element separately (lids, inserts, attachments, etc.) with plenty of packing paper or bubble cushioning roll.
 Put heavy pieces (like the pot from your crockpot) on the bottom of the box, and carefully place the smaller parts inside or around the bigger pieces.

 How to Pack Pots and Pans